esphome/esphome-docs/components/servo.rst

   to.
 This is also the state of the servo at startup.
 Defaults to ``7.5%``.
 - **max_level** (*Optional*, percentage): The PWM duty cycle the maximum value (100%) will map to.
 Defaults to ``12.0%``.
+- **restore** (*Optional*, boolean): Whether to restore the state of the servo motor at startup.
+  This is useful if you have an absolute servo motor and it goes back to its 0 position at startup.
+  Defaults to ``false``.

 .. note::